-The reason the awesome oscillator works so well with the e-Mini is because the security responds to technical patterns and indicators more consistently due to its lower volatility.
+The reason the awesome oscillator indicator works so well with the e-Mini is that the security responds to technical patterns and indicators more consistently due to its lower volatility.

 Notice how these AO high readings led to minor pullbacks in price.
 Now, these are not going to make you rich, but you can capitalize on these short-term trends.

 There were still a few signals that did not work out, so you will need to keep stops as a part of your trading strategy to make sure your winners are bigger than your losers.